Megumi Yabushita: Submission grappling career

 Yabushita was supposed to debut at submission grappling against Felicia Oh on January 8, 2005, but Erin Toughill injured Yabushita in their December 19, 2004 MMA bout and Yabushita was unable to grapple against Oh.
+Yabushita competed in the first women's divisions at the ADCC World Championships on May 27 and 28, 2005.
+She lost to eventual champion Juliana Borges in the semi-final of the over 60kg division and to Tara LaRosa in the opening round of the absolute division.
 Yabushita participated in Smackgirl Grappling Queen Tournament 2007 on September 24, 2007, defeating against Hitomi Sakamoto by decision (25-0) and losing against Akiko Ninomiya with a choke sleeper submission in the middleweight tournament final.